Preparing to Develop a Google App for PHP Application

 - Create an application on the Create application page of the Google App Engine and remember its application ID, you will have to specify it during the creation of a project.

-Creating a Google App Engine for PHP Application Project Stub
+Creating a project stub of a Google App Engine for PHP application

-- Choose on the main menu or click the New Project button on the Welcome screen.
-The Create New Project: Select Project Type dialog box opens.
+- Choose on the main menu or click the Create New Project button on the Welcome screen.
+The New Project Dialog dialog box opens.

 - In the Create New Project dialog box that opens, specify the name of the project and the folder where the project will be located.
 From the Project Type drop-down list, choose App Engine Project and click OK.

-In the App Engine Project dialog box that opens, specify the following:
+- In the right-hand pane, specify the following:

 - In the Application ID text box, type the identifier of your application as you specified it on the Create application page.